surma/surma.dev/content/things/js-to-asc.md

         program: "blur",
         language: "AssemblyScript",
         runtime: "incremental",
+        optimizer: "O3s",
+        variant: "naive",
+        engine: "Turbofan"
+      },
+      {
+        program: "blur",
+        language: "AssemblyScript",
+        runtime: "incremental",
         variant: "optimized",
         engine: "Turbofan"
       }
     );
     sanitizer(table);
-    table.keepColumns("Language", "Optimizer", "Average", "vs JS");
+    table.keepColumns("Language", "Variant", "Optimizer", "Average", "vs JS");
     return table;
   }
 }
 |||

-One single optimizer flag makes a night-and-day difference, letting AssemblyScript overtake JavaScript _on this specific test case_.
+One single optimizer flag makes a night-and-day difference, letting AssemblyScript overtake JavaScript (on this specific test case!).
+From here on forward, I will only be using `-O3` in this article.

 ### Bubblesort

 To gain some confidence that the image blur example is not just a fluke, I thought I should try this again with a second program.
 Rather uncreatively, I took a bubblesort implementation off of StackOverflow and ran through the same process.
 Add types.
 Run benchmark.
 Optimize.
 Run benchmark.
-Worth nothing that creating the array that’s be bubble-sorted is _not_ part of the benchmarked code path.
+The creation and population of the array that’s to be bubble-sorted is _not_ part of the benchmarked code path.

 |||datatable
 {